 Infographic planning and strategy

-Before you put pen to paper you first need to plan.
+Before you put a pen to paper you first need to plan.
 Why do you want to make one, who will it be aimed at, how will it be presented and how will you maxmise your impact?

 Infographics are far more than just data listed in a pretty graphic.
 They should tell a story, be relevant to you, and relevant to your target audience.